 I contemplated hanging the macrame chandelier over our coffee table in the living room and had even purchased a ceiling medallion and hook for it already.
 The fairy lights would have looked so pretty…

 …but I finally decided to use this light as a flush mount after all because this hallway is the perfect spot for it, don’t you think so?
-You can see how I hung the flush mount fixture in my part one blog post (HERE).
+You can see how I hung the flush mount macrame light fixture in part one of this blog post.

 So is this something you’d be able to tackle?
-And which way to you like it better?
-The funny thing was that the majority of people on Facebook voted for macrame chandelier and the majority on Instagram voted for flush mount light fixture.
+And which way do you like it better?
+The funny thing was that the majority of people on Facebook voted for a macrame chandelier and the majority on Instagram voted for a flush mount light fixture.
 Which team are you on?